Mohamed Omar (footballer, born 1999): Club career

 In 2018, he played with Toronto FC III in League1 Ontario.

 In 2019, he played with Chicago FC United in USL League Two.

-At the 2022 MLS SuperDraft he was selected in the first round (23rd overall) by the Colorado Rapids.
-He attended pre-season with the club, but was unable to be signed to a contract due to roster limitations.
+At the 2022 MLS SuperDraft, Omar was selected with the 23rd pick overall by the Colorado Rapids in the first round.
+He attended pre-season with the club, but was unable to sign a contract due to roster limitations.

-In February 2022, he signed a one-year contract with a club option for 2023 with the HFX Wanderers of the Canadian Premier League.
+In February 2022, Omar signed a one-year contract with a club option for 2023 with the HFX Wanderers of the Canadian Premier League.
 He made his professional debut on April 23, coming on as a substitute against Pacific FC.
 In December 2022, HFX announced that they were exercising Omar's contract option, keeping him with the club through 2023.
+He was named an assistant captain by Halifax for the 2023 season.
+He left the club at the end of the 2023 season, following the expiration of his contract.

+In December 2023, he signed with San Antonio FC of the USL Championship, ahead of the 2024 season.

 International career

-In 2018, he attended a training camp with the Canada U20 team.
+In 2018, Omar attended a training camp with the Canadian under-20 national team.

+In May 2024, Omar received his first call-up to the Somali national team for two 2026 FIFA World Cup qualification matches against Mozambique and Botswana.